ankitects/anki-manual/src/deck-options.md

 ### Compute Minimum Recommended Retention

 Compute minimum recommended retention (CMRR) attempts to find the desired retention value that leads to the most material learnt, in the least amount of time.
 The calculated number can serve as a reference when deciding what to set your desired retention to.
-You may wish to choose a higher desired retention, if you’re willing to trade more study time for a greater recall rate.
-However, setting your desired retention lower than the minimum is not recommended, as you'll spend more time studying than necessary.
+You may wish to choose a higher desired retention, if you’re willing to trade more study time for a greater retention rate.
+However, setting your desired retention lower than the minimum is not recommended, as you'll spend more time studying than necessary, due to increased forgetting.

 #### Learning and Relearning Steps